Culture | One Africa Fest London Shutdown Review

 For the event I wanted to represent different corners of the continent because ‘Sisi ni moja’, Kiswahili for ‘We are One’.
 Therefore the bracelets that I wore (in the image above), from left to right, are traditional bracelets from their respective countries, all purchased from local vendors during my travels – 1.
 Ghana 2.
 Tanzania and 3.
 South Africa.
-They also made for a great conversation starter about my travels and Africa Through Our Eyes!
+They also made for a great conversation starter about my travels and this platform!
 The background material is a gift from Kenya.

 ❤️💛 💚Africa to the 🌍!!!